rubyonjets/jets/README.md

 ## Under the hood

 Lambda does not yet support ruby.
 So Jets uses a node shim and a bundled version of ruby to add support.

+## Contributing

+Love pull requests!

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request